jnozzi/cocoadev.com/markdown/DistributedObjectsForInterThreadCommunication.md

-Example code for server and client threads communication using General/DistributedObjects.
+Example code for server and client threads communication using DistributedObjects.

-The code is based on Apple article (http://developer.apple.com/documentation/Cocoa/Conceptual/Multithreading/articles/General/CocoaDOComm.html) and General/DistributedObjectsForInterThreadCommsCrash.
+The code is based on Apple article (http://developer.apple.com/documentation/Cocoa/Conceptual/Multithreading/articles/CocoaDOComm.html) and DistributedObjectsForInterThreadCommsCrash.

 Notes: